SamuelTurner/Testing-Notes/Definitions/General Testing Definitions.md

 ## Software Testing

 Software Testing is an investigation into the quality/status of a software product.
 The aim is to provide information about the product to an interested party (e.g: stakeholders).
-Usually the investigation takes the form of a series of experiments.
+Usually the investigation takes the form of a series of experiments, designed to answer a question.

 James Bach:

 > Testing is questioning a product in order to evaluate it.

+Cem Kaner:

+> Testing is an empirical, technical investigation conducted to provide stakeholders with information about the quality of the product or service under test.

 ## Computer Program/Software